 The Best Carbon Fibre Hiking Poles: Our Recommendations

-These poles are tiny when collapsed at only 21 inches long.
+These poles are tiny when they are collapsed at only 21 inches long.
 Plus they come with a bag for storing them and different tips for different terrains.
 They’re made of carbon fiber and come with cork grips that help wick away sweat.

 Weight: 15.2 oz